tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 You might be wondering why we use the `guide` prefix to bring the different modules we just implemented into scope.
 Instead of including the code in the current guide in a single file, we separated it into different files which group related code into _modules_.
 The `guide` is simply the name we gave to our _crate_, which contains the different files.
+If you named your project crate as `my-first-burn-model`, you can equivalently replace all usages of `guide` above with `my-first-burn-model`.
 Below is a brief explanation of the different parts of the Rust module system.

 A **package** is a bundle of one or more crates that provides a set of functionality.
 A package contains a `Cargo.toml` file that describes how to build those crates.
 Burn is a package.